DiddiLeija/text_formatter/README.md

 Read [NEWS.md](http://github.com/diddileija/text_formatter/blob/main/NEWS.md) to know about the new features by version.

+## Documentation

+Our documentation is hosted on [ReadTheDocs](http://readthedocs.org).
+You can see the documentation site [here](http://text-formatter.readthedocs.io).

 ## Contributing

 Read the [contributing guidelines](http://github.com/diddileija/text_formatter/blob/main/CONTRIBUTING.md) to know how to contribute to this repository.